 Cheese and vegemite.
 Milo milkshake.
 Lamington.
 Somewhere in Italy, gelato purists are rolling over in their pozetti gelato cannisters, cursing Australians for their cavalier attitude towards one of their sacred food stuffs.
 But for Kane Hipper and Stevie Gale, the brother-and-sister team behind Scarborough’s Dumbo Gelato, these flavours are edible memories of their childhood in Geraldton.

-Hipper and Gale are combining the flavours they loved during their typical Aussie upbringing with traditional gelato-making techniques.
+Hipper and Gale combine the flavours they loved during their typical Aussie upbringing with traditional gelato-making techniques.
 Those aforementioned pozetti, for instance – airtight, cool and dark – are used to store the gelato and keep each flavour fresher for longer.
-Look closely and you’ll find classic Italian flavours – pistachio made with Sicilian produce and hazelnut made with nuts from Piedmont – hidden among the more creative conconctions, such as Margarita- and limoncello spritz-flavoured gelato.
-But most tellingly, Hipper and Gale spent three weeks studying at the Carpigiani Gelato University in Bologna earlier this year.
+Look closely and you’ll find classic Italian flavours – pistachio made with Sicilian produce and hazelnut made with nuts from Piedmont – hidden among the more creative conconctions.
+But most tellingly, Hipper and Gale spent three weeks studying at the Carpigiani Gelato University in Bologna earlier in 2019.

-The beach-facing open shopfront on the Esplanade feels summery as.
+The beach-facing open shopfront on the Esplanade feels super summery.
 Blue and white tiles conjure fantasies of Greek islands, getting around in sandals and stretching out by the water.